vikashask/MEAN-Interview-Question/Cloud/AWS/Phase-6-Advanced/01-sqs-sns-eventbridge.md

 ## Fan-Out Pattern (SNS + SQS)

+The classic combo: publish once to SNS, and every subscribed SQS queue gets its own independent, durable copy — each downstream service (processing, analytics, notifications) can consume at its own pace without stepping on each other.

 ```javascript
 // SNS publishes to multiple SQS queues
 const setupFanOut = async () => {